 The embroiderers’ artistic skill and inspiration result in a fabulous variety of different suzani compositions.
 The overall style depends on her tools.
 Women use two main tools to embroider: a needle (bosma) or a small hook called a tambour hook or yurma.

 The needle can be used for a large variety of stitches.
 The hook makes a continuous chain stitch by holding the thread under the work and piercing the cloth and bringing up a loop, each into the next one.

 By the 1980s, the popularity of Tashkent style suzanis was waning; craftswomen were instead reviving embroidery styles from Bukhara, Shahrisabz, and other areas.
 This may have been because of the labor-intensive Tashkent style of completely covering the background with stitches, or because the other styles allowed more freedom of forms and colors.

 Nowadays Uzbek women adorn jackets, pillow covers, and purses with finely embroidered designs too.
-“Suzani” means needlework, but the word is typically used for hand-embroidered wall-hangings.
-In Bukhara, at the Emir’s Summer palace, a huge collection of vintage suzanis covers the walls in the Suzani Museum.
+“Suzani” means needle or needlework in general, but the word is typically used for the hand-embroidered wall-hangings.
+In Bukhara, at the Emir’s Summer palace (in the Harem building), a huge collection of vintage suzanis covers the walls in the Suzani Museum.
 Many of the photos here are from those excellent displays.

 Go behind the scenes for a once-in-a-lifetime opportunity to see and participate firsthand as hand-embroidered suzanis and hand-dyed, handwoven ikat textiles are created.
 Join Behind the Scenes Adventures on our next tour of this amazing destination.